docsifyjs/docsify/docs/configuration.md

 - type: `Object`

 Specifies Vue options to be shared throughout your site.
-These options will be used when Docsify detects Vue content in the main content area that has not been previously mounted via [vueOptions](#vueoptions), [vueComponents](#vuecomponents), or a markdown `<script>`.
+These options will be used when Docsify detects Vue content in the main content area that has not been previously mounted via [vueMountOptions](#vuemountoptions), [vueComponents](#vuecomponents), or a markdown `<script>`.

 ```js
 window.$docsify = {